andrewlreeve/plywood/README.md

   <strong>Approval-first ecommerce agents with sandboxing, audit trails, and rollback plans.</strong>
 </p>

+Built for Syndey OpenAI Hackathon.
+No longer maintained.

 ## The Short Version

 Plywood lets ecommerce teams use AI agents to do store chores safely.
 It is built with Codex and is designed to run Codex-backed blueprints using your ChatGPT subscription, without handing store credentials to the agent.